 Close More Business by Preparing for the “Puppy Conversation”

 When you were a kid, did you ever want a puppy?
-Imagine what it would be like to have a real puppy?
-Playing fetch, running together in the park, snuggling on the couch.
+Did you dream of playing fetch, running in the park, or snuggling on the couch with your little buddy?
 Nothing more awesome than that, right?!?

 So what did you do?
 You got all fired up and with iron-clad resolve, waited until your parents were in a good mood, and finally asked (or perhaps begged) your parents for a puppy.